domel/ldbc.github.io/content/english/post/The-Day-of-Graph-Analytics.md

 and diverse geo analytics will become possible.
 This is of some significant interest to Geoknow, another FP7 where OpenLink is participating.

 Doing the BI mix and even optimizing the interactive part involves some redoing of the present support for transitivity in Virtuoso.
-The partitioned group by with some custom aggregates is the right tool for the job, with all parallelization, scale-out ettc ready.
+The partitioned group by with some custom aggregates is the right tool for the job, with all parallelization, scale-out, etc ready.
 You see, TPC-H is very useful also in places one does not immediately associate with it.